Cost: $2695 (market value $5195)

 Following the university, we will have private meetings with artists in their galleries and workshops.
 A signature of Camaguey are the tinajones, or earthenware jars that are often displayed on their side and signature symbols of the city.
 We will meet the Casanova family, whose father is a pottery maker, one son a painter specialized in landscapism and the other son a ceramist.

 Next we’ll visit the galleries of Oscar Lasseria, José Gutiérrez (Pepe), Joel Jover and Ileana Sánchez.
 We’ll take a lunch break during the day.
 The artist tour ends at the gallery of Martha Jiménez, a world renown sculptress, potter, painter and engraver.
 Be sure you visit the bronze statues in the nearby plaza.

 A special dinner event will happen this evening.
 Explore the Cuban farm and enjoy a traditional pig roast Caribbean style!
 Meals: Breakfast, Dinner

 Day 10: Departure Day

-After breakfast, we’ll go to the University of Dance to watch talented ballerinas in their rehearsals.
-We’ll visit the neighborhood known as the “casino” and head to the airport for our flight to Florida.
+After breakfast we head to the airport 2 hours prior to our flight to Florida.
 Say good-bye to Roger and our driver as we head back to the U.S. We hope you will return soon!
 Meals: Breakfast